Looking for a supermarket in Amsterdam?

 Ekoplaza is the main organic supermarket chain in the Netherlands with a wide selection of organic (bio) products.
 Obviously prices are a little higher than standard supermarkets (this is organic after all) though the quality is very good.
 Online purchase and delivery is available.

-Ekoplaza is one of the leaders in the Dutch supermarket retail sector in reducing its reliance on plastic packaging.
+Ekoplaza is one of the leaders in the Dutch retail sector in reducing its reliance on plastic packaging by using alternative biodegradable materials.

 Marqt is a high-end supermarket which sells a good range of organic goods.
 Prices are on the higher side and they only accept card payments.